-After you have worked on your file (following instructions above for placing assets), use the Nuxeo CC Connector fly out menu to upload the file as before.
-This time, choose to “Replace” the file.
-This will override the previous version in the repository (and will version the file according to your company’s versioning policy in Nuxeo).
+After you have worked on your file (following instructions above for placing assets), use the Nuxeo Adobe Connector fly out menu to upload the file as before.
+Use "Replace" to update the same file in the DAM.
+Use "New" to create a new file in the DAM.

 Using the Nuxeo CC Connector includes features within the traditional InDesign Links panel as well.